-Taking care of our pet cats is not just about providing them with food and shelter.
+Caring for our pet cats is not just about providing them with food and shelter.
 It is a responsibility that goes beyond that.
-By taking the decision to spay or neuter your cat, you are not only reducing the number of homeless cats but also actively contributing to their health and happiness.
+By deciding to spay or neuter your cat, you are reducing the number of homeless cats and actively contributing to their health and happiness.
 It can prevent certain cancers and behavior problems like spraying or being aggressive.
 Cats who are spayed/neutered tend to live longer and better lives.

-Besides eliminating the possibility of unwanted pregnancies, spaying (female) or neutering (male) you cat helps to keep your cat safe by preventing them from straying too far away from your camper at night looking for ‘action’.
+Besides eliminating the possibility of unwanted pregnancies, spaying (female) and neutering (male) your cat helps to keep your cat safe by preventing them from straying too far away from your camper at night looking for ‘action.’

-Spaying Maya has been one of the best decisions we’ve made with her because she now has ZERO interest when a male cat approaches her.
-And she never goes off looking for males either.
+Spaying Maya has been one of our best decisions with her because she now has ZERO interest when a male cat approaches her.
+And she never goes off looking for males, either.

-Pros & Cons About Van Life With A Cat - From Our Experience
+Pros & Cons of Van Life With a Cat

-She is usually the reason to start a conversation with people we met.
-Everyone loves cat, and even with “no pet allowed” signs, often time she gets exceptions.
+- Helps Us To Meet New People: Maya is usually why we start conversing with people we meet during our travels.
+Everyone loves cats, and even with “no pet allowed” signs, she often gets exceptions.

-She has been a great van life companion, and even in the tough times she always makes us smile.
+- Stress Reliever During Hard Times: She has been a great van life companion, and even during tough times, she always makes us smile and appreciate her presence.

-Cat litter sand and her hair can be all over the place if we procrastinate about cleaning.
-Van life with her encourages us to clean our van daily.
+- Encourages Us To Clean Our Van More Often: Cat litter and hair can get all over the place if we procrastinate about cleaning.
+Van life with Maya encourages us to clean our van daily.

-We had to give up some of our space and storage for cat litter & sand, food, toys and so on.
-Maya has A LOT of toys ( can’t stop spoiling our girl) and sometimes we have a hard time finding extra storage.
+- Requires Extra Space In The Van: We had to give up some of our space and storage for cat litter, food, and toys.
+Maya has A LOT of toys, and sometimes we have difficulty finding extra storage for them.

-Sadly you have to be ready to skip some national parks, hotels, airbnbs where pets are not allowed.
-You will need a bit of planning ahead, and oftentimes it is hard to be spontaneous.
+- Need To Plan Ahead: Sadly, you must be ready to skip many national parks, hotels, and Airbnbs where pets are prohibited.
+You will often need to plan ahead when traveling with a cat; consequently, it is hard to be spontaneous.

 Maya, a tiny little kitten, was a fighter.
 She was alone and hungry, yet she persisted and never gave up.
 When we met her at a marina in Guatemala, we couldn’t help but feel a connection to her.
 Even though we had said goodbye to many pups and kittens before, Maya had a different kind of spirit; she wouldn’t leave us alone.
 So, after careful consideration, we decided to adopt her and named her ‘Maya.’
-(Named after mayan civilization of ancient Guatemala)
+(Named after the Mayan civilization of Guatemala and Mexico)

-It’s been almost 3 years, and Maya has traveled to 15 countries with her humans.
-She has grown up to be a healthy, sassy queen that brings joy and love wherever she goes.
-Maya’s story is proof that we can all persist and overcome difficult situations in life.
-She was alone, hungry, and facing an uncertain future, but she didn’t give up.
+It’s been almost five years, and Maya has traveled to 17 countries with her humans.
+She has grown up as a healthy, sassy queen who brings joy and love wherever she goes.
+Maya’s story proves that we can all persist and overcome difficult situations in life.
+She was alone, hungry, and facing an uncertain future but she didn’t give up.
 Instead, she fought and found a family that loves and cherishes her.
-So, whenever life gets tough, remember Maya’s story and keep pushing forward.
+So, remember Maya’s story whenever life gets tough and keep pushing forward.
 Who knows what joys and adventures are awaiting us!